-- What is a Computer Programmer?
+- What Is a Computer Programmer?

-- What Education/Training Does a Computer Programmer Need?
+- Training to Become a Computer Programmer

 - How Much Does a Computer Programmer Earn?